-But half way through my program, I realized that the research life wasn't for me.
-The part of science that I loved the most was communication: blogging about field research, presenting posters, giving conference talks, working with kids.
+Despite my love for science, I realized that the research life wasn't for me.
+The part of science that I loved the most was communication: blogging about field research, presenting posters, giving conference talks, working with kids, and more.